Resolving business debt. At first, it might seem to imply “a business not paying what it owes.”

 Rethinking Business Debt and Insolvency

-Simply put, business debt elimination results from the ethical and rational process of preserving value and creating the best possible outcome for all parties in the context of default.
+Simply put, business debt resolution results from the ethical and rational process of preserving value and creating the best possible outcome for all parties in the context of default.

 The Article 9 short sale transaction will necessarily mean an ownership change.
 However, for the distressed owner, this offers a far better alternative to seeing the core operation destroyed altogether, along with incurring the costs and negative results of a bankruptcy filing and personal liquidation.